rogermasclans/rogermasclans.github.io/index.md

-I research strategy and human behavior in business contexts.
-I focus on the frictions firms and humans encounter in developing innovations and on potential solutions.
-I draw from behavioral and economic sciences, I believe in randomized experiments, and develop my own software applications to collect data.
+I research strategy and human behavior in business contexts, focusing on the frictions that firms and persons encounter in developing innovations.
+I draw from behavioral and economic sciences, and, if possible, I like to rely on randomized experiments.

 I'm a Ph.D. candidate in Business Administration---Strategy---at The Fuqua School of Business, Duke University.
 Before joining academia, I co-founded and ran **[nowordlost](www.nowordlost.com)**, where we use software and machine learning along with B2B ancient commercialization techniques to disrupt the translation industry.
 I've also worked 6 years in M&A, leading international projects in different industries.